Survival Analysis Fundamentals

 This cumulatively multiplies the "survival fraction" at each event time.
 Censoring is reflected through changes in the risk set: when a subject is censored, they leave the risk set but are not counted as an event.

 Under non-informative censoring, the KM estimator is a consistent estimator of .
+However, near the end of follow-up, censoring reduces the risk set, increasing variance and making the estimate unstable.
 The variance is estimated using Greenwood's formula, derived via the delta method:

 Confidence intervals are constructed from this variance.
-MIDAS uses the log transformation method by default, computing .
+Writing for the standard error of from Greenwood's formula, the standard error of is by the delta method.
+MIDAS uses the log transformation method, computing .
 The log transformation prevents the interval from falling outside .

 Cox Proportional Hazards Model